 But what can you do to stand a chance of keeping hold of your star players?
 Firstly, you must first understand what makes them tick.

 Why do employees leave?

-Understanding why people leave their jobs in the first place is key to improving staff retention.
-In 2019, the Employee Retention Report on 250,000 American workers shed light on why employees moved on from their current roles in the previous year.
+Understanding why people leave their jobs is key to improving staff retention.
+In 2022, the Edenred’s Employee Trends Report shed light on why employees moved on from their current roles in the previous year.